elimordek1/Bank_api/README.md

 - It will contain tables for transactions and currency rates.

 ## Configuration
-- **Bank account details** are expected in an Excel file (e.g., `data/Banks.xlsx`).
+- **Bank account details** are expected in an Excel file (e.g., `configs/banks.xlsx`).
-- API credentials and endpoints should be configured in the respective modules under `api/`.
+- API credentials and certificates should be placed in the `.secrets/` directory as required by the ETL.
 - For production use, consider parameterizing dates and sensitive information via environment variables or config files.

 ## Dependencies